CyrilleB79/charInfo/README.md

 ## Notes

-* This add-on provides also tow gestures that are unassigned by default:
+* This add-on provides also two gestures that are unassigned by default:
     * A script to display directly the review cursor character information.
 If you feel unconfortable with the four press gesture, you may assign to it a gesture in NVDA's input gesture dialog ("Text review" category).
     * A script to display character information for the character at the position of the caret (works only in places where there is a caret).
 It can be found in the "system caret" category of NVDA input gestures dialog.
 * The provided information is in english since it is part of Unicode norm.
 If a local translation exists for this add-on, the information is also provided alongside with english.
 * The CLDR name (Unicode Common Locale Data Repository) is only supported with NVDA 2019.1 and above.
 * For the characters written with Microsoft proprietary fonts Symbol, Wingding (1, 2,, 3) and Webding, some additional information is provided: character name, font name and information of the corresponding unicode character.